 Amish boys, around 12 and 14 years old, delivering milk jugs.

 It's interesting to me, as someone who doesn't trust horses, to see how apparently well-behaved and well-trained all the horses were.
+Another view of the same boys delivering their milk.

 We made a pit stop at this bakery!
 That was probably a mistake.
 They had samples of EVERY thing available.
 By the time we left we had probably had our daily allotment of calories!